alwanpro/Bangkit-Capstone-C23-PR575/README.md

 yarn start
 ```

+7. Open `http://localhost:8000/docs` to see list of endpoints
-7. Run `node utils/migrations.js` to add new foods data from csv
+8. Run and configure files inside `node utils/migrations.js` to add new foods data from csv stored in `docs/data_makanan.csv`

 ## Documentation links: